ClaireLally8/Waggy-Box/README.md

 </div>

 Waggy Box (fictional) is a dog treat and toy subscription box for pet owners in Ireland.
 Finding durable toys and tasty treats has been the most difficult task I've encountered as a pet owner.
-So, the idea of Waggy Box was created, to allieviate this difficulty.
+So, the idea of Waggy Box was created, to alleviate this difficulty.
 All toys are tried and tested by my own three dogs, and only the toys approved by these guys will be featured in the monthly box.

 ---